Portrait of the Artist Holding a Thistle: History

 Dürer was temperamentally inclined to philosophical doubts.
-He often analysed his own face in drawn or painted effigies – sometimes idealizing it, sometimes not.
-The lines written beside the date in this painting reveal the philosophical and Christian intention of the work:

-Myj sach die gatAls es oben schtat.

-In other words (and liberally): My affairs follow the course allotted to them on high.
+He often analysed his own face in drawn or painted effigies, sometimes idealising it, sometimes not.
+The lines written beside the date reveal the philosophical and Christian intention of the work: Myj sach die gat (Als es oben schtat).
+In other words: My affairs follow the course allotted to them on high.
 Marriage has in part determined his destiny – the Bridegroom puts his future life in the hands of God.

-In 1805, Goethe saw a copy of this portrait in the museum at Leipzig and described it as of "inestimable value."
+In 1805, Goethe saw a copy of the portrait in the museum at Leipzig and described it as of "inestimable value."
 According to Lawrence Gowing, who calls this "the most French of all his pictures", the Portrait of the Artist Holding a Thistle is singular among Dürer's paintings as "the touch is freer and color more iridescent than in any other picture one remembers".